-UNDER SECTION 13 OR 15(D) OF THE SECURITIES EXCHANG GE ACT OF 1934 For the quarterly period ended March 31, 2021 ☐ TRANSITION REPO ORT UNDER SECTION 13 OR 1: 5 (d) OF THE SECURITIES EXCH ANGE ACT For the transition period from to Commission File number 000-30262 KNOW LABS (Exact name of registrant as sp S, INC. Nevada 90-02 273142 (State or other jurisdiction of incorporation or or ganization) (I.R.S.
-Employer Identification No.) 500 Union Charat Carte 910 Contain Working -4 UC A 0.6 2101 500 Union Street, Suite 810, Seattle, Washin (Address of principal executive offices Code) 206-903-1351 Registrant's telephone number, in cluding area code) 11 10 1 10 .
-1 .
-1 (Former name, address, and fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: No ne indicate by check mark whether the registrant (1) has filed all months (or for such shorter period that the registrant was requ ndicate by check mark whether the registrant has submitted S-T (§232.405 of this chapter) during the preceding 12 month ndicate by check mark whether the registrant is a large acceleration of "large accelerated filer," "acc arge accelerated filer rated filer Non-accelerated filer (Do not check if a smaller reporting company) r reporting company Emerging growth company f an emerging growth company, indicate by check mark if the accounting standards provided pursuant to Section 13(a) of the e the extended transition period for complying with any new or revised financial ndicate by check mark whether the registrant is a shell compa any (as defined in Rule 12b-2 of t he Exchange Act).
-Yes □ No 🗵 The number of shares of common stock, \$.001 par value, issue ed and outstanding as of May 7, 2 021: 30,397,202 shares.
+QUARTERLY REPORT UNDER SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2021 TRANSITION REPORT UNDER SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT For the transition period from to Commission File number 000-30262 KNOW LABS, INC. (Exact name of registrant as specified in charter) 90-0273142 Nevada (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 500 Union Street, Suite 810, Seattle, Washington USA 98101 (Address of principal executive offices) (Zip Code) 206-903-1351 (Registrant's telephone number, including area code) (Former name, address, and fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: None Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 Large accelerated filer Accelerated filer Non-accelerated filer (Do not check if a smaller reporting \square \boxtimes Smaller reporting company company) Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes□ No ⊠ The number of shares of common stock, \$.001 par value, issued and outstanding as of August 16, 2021:34,433,955 shares.